opentok/OpenTok-PHP-SDK/README.md

 $archiveId = $archive->id;
 ```

 Setting the output mode to `OutputMode::INDIVIDUAL` setting causes each stream in the archive to be recorded to its own individual file.
-The `OutputMode::COMPOSED` setting (the default) causes all streams in the archive are recorded to a single (composed) file.
+The `OutputMode::COMPOSED` setting (the default) causes all streams in the archive to be recorded to a single (composed) file.

 You can stop the recording of a started Archive using the `stopArchive($archiveId)` method of the
 `OpenTok\OpenTok` object.
 You can also do this using the `stop()` method of the